Interview with Bill Ballantyne

 CU: Her father.

 BB: Her father.
 For getting her father.
-I said, ‘Well, it was me as well [laughs] Don’t worry about that.’
+I said, ‘Well, it was me as well you know [laughs] Don’t worry about that.’
 Anyway, here we are and they said, ‘Can we meet you?’
 So I met them.
 These people up at one of the dinners we have.
 You know, the dinners we had.
 I told them about, I told them about certainly about one, I mean I can tell you all sorts of things about the episodes in the flying if you want.

 JS: If you would do.
 Yes.

 BB: I mean they said, I said, ‘You’re lucky to be here.
 I’m lucky to be here and so is your father,’ because I had the one episode.
 I don’t actually frighten.
 I don’t get scared.
 I’m lucky actually.
 But I had one episode in my life, which is the nearest I’ve ever been to death.
 We were bombing a place called Goch.
 I think it was Goch.
-Anyway, it’s in here and when we went there we missed the target and we firstly we were fired, fired by anti-aircraft battery from a Canadian.
+Anyway, it’s in here and when we went there we missed the target and we firstly we were fired on, fired by anti-aircraft battery from a Canadian.
 They should have known better but they got it wrong so they advised us to stay up.
 And then we went, missed the target on the way through.
 I think when you missed the target unfortunately you had to turn around and face everything coming the other way, and it was, you had to keep a sharp lookout you know otherwise and fair enough I was watching very carefully obviously flying back and suddenly a Lancaster came at me absolutely head on.
 I mean absolutely head on so I plunged the stick forward and thank God he must have been concentrating on the target.
 Normally, in that emergency he would have done exactly the same.

 JS: The same.

 BB: And then we would have blown up.
 No question.
 And luckily he didn’t see me.
 So I just, just missed him underneath.
 I mean absolutely head to head.
 So the crew hit the roof.
 It was [laughs] the language of the crew was very marked.
 I won’t repeat it but it’s very local stuff and I said, ‘Don’t worry chaps.
-We’re ok.
+We’re okay.
 Thank you very much.’
 But that’s the one episode.
 And when I got to York and met them I told them about this.
 I said, ‘The luckiest thing you’ve ever had because you wouldn’t be here at all.
 Your father wouldn’t have been here at all.’
 I remember him.
 Nice chap.
 Air gunner.

 CU: I think he was your wireless operator.